Q. Do you have exams?

 Q. Is there an age limit?

 A. No. Neither upper nor lower.
-However in practice most members are retired or semi-retired.
+However, in practice, most members are no longer in full time work.

 Q. I wanted to join a group but was told it was "full'.

 A. Groups are often oversubscribed.
-In such circumstances we encourage Group Leaders to do what they can to start a second group or at least inform the group coordinator ( Click here to send an email) of the existence of a problem/opportunity.
+In such circumstances we encourage Group Leaders to do what they can to start a second group or at least inform the Groups Coordinator (click here to send an email) of the existence of a problem/opportunity.
 We will then try to form a new group.